OhadLibai/Timely/Core App Demands.md

 # `Current demands from the app:`

-`Timely is a full-stack e-commerce application that automates weekly grocery shopping using advanced machine learning algorithms.
-The platform predicts users' next basket based on historical purchase data, preferences, and shopping patterns.`

 ## #1 - Illustrate that the app is functioning:
 We will demonstrate like this:
 - Admin creates a user (being able to choose ANY Instacart's ID).
 There will be a designated section where he could write a number.